magic-sph/magic/doc/sphinx/outputFiles/outTimeSeriesStd.rst

 ``rot.TAG``
 -----------

 This files contains the rotation of the inner core and the mantle.
 Output concerning the rotation of inner core and mantle.
-This file is written by the subroutine ``write_rot`` in the file ``out_Rot.f90``.
+This file is written by the subroutine :f:subr:`write_rot <outrot/write_rot()>`.

    +---------------+--------------------------------+
    | No. of column | Contents                       |